How to add a new Loader?

 Here's an example of how to add a new LLM, for your Notion Pages.

-Configure Parameters
+## Configure Parameters

-that encapsulates the parameters required for configuring the loader.
+Incorporating a new loader into the RAG pipeline requires consideration of the necessary configurations and user inputs.
+To achieve this, we define a `dataclass` that encapsulates the parameters required for configuring the loader.
 Within the load function, we typically initialize the loader, ensuring its readiness for subsequent operations.
-Additionally, if the loader necessitates retrieving a secret token from an environment variable, such configuration can be seamlessly handled within the dataclass
+Additionally, if the loader necessitates retrieving a **secret token** from an environment variable, such configuration can be seamlessly handled within the `dataclass`.
+This standardized format ensures consistency across various loaders, such as `urlLoader` and `youtubeLoader`.

 from .base import BaseLoader